-During the tour of the facility this auditor observed two locations that were blind spots that inmates had access to unsupervised.
+During the tour of the facility this auditor observed two locations that were blind spots where inmates had access to allowing them to be unsupervised.
 These blind spots created victimization concerns:

-One area of concern was the tool room.
-The tool room has solid walls and door with no video surveillance.
-If the door is closed, staff cannot see into the tool room.
-Even though the policy in that only one inmate is allowed in the room at one time, there is no method to enforce that policy.
-The facility corrected this by placing an expanded metal screen on the door of the tool room.
-Now staff can see into the tool room from the hall.
+One area of concern was the inmate restroom in the culinary.
+The restroom has solid walls and door.
+If the door is closed, staff cannot see how many inmates are in the restroom and if they are safe.
+Even though the policy is that only one inmate is allowed in the restroom at a time, there is no method to enforce that policy.
+This was corrected prior to the completion of the interim report.
+A window was installed in the restroom door.
+The window is large enough so that staff can see if an inmate is in the restroom however, small enough and positioned so that staff cannot see the inmates genitalia or private areas as staff walk by.